Wondering whether to use propane or natural gas?

 A mains supply can’t be taken with you to the lodge or lake, meaning the lovely grill that cost you a lot is chained to your house, and you’ll see nothing of the big wide world.
 Propane gas gives you options for the setting in which you want to enjoy it.

-Let us know what type of gas grill you prefer in the comments below!
+Let us know what type of gas grill you prefer in the comments below, and why!